coleifer/peewee/docs/peewee/api.rst

                  .group_by(User.username)
                  .order_by(fn.COUNT(Tweet.id).desc()))

-    .. py:method:: over(partition_by=None, order_by=None, start=None, end=None, window=None, exclude=None)
+    .. method:: over(partition_by=None, order_by=None, start=None, end=None, window=None, exclude=None)

         :param list partition_by: List of columns to partition by.
         :param list order_by: List of columns / expressions to order window by.
-        :param start: A :py:class:`SQL` instance or a string expressing the start of the window range.
+        :param start: A :class:`SQL` instance or a string expressing the start of the window range.
-        :param end: A :py:class:`SQL` instance or a string expressing the end of the window range.
+        :param end: A :class:`SQL` instance or a string expressing the end of the window range.
         :param str frame_type: ``Window.RANGE``, ``Window.ROWS`` or
             ``Window.GROUPS``.
-        :param Window window: A :py:class:`Window` instance.
+        :param Window window: A :class:`Window` instance.
         :param exclude: Frame exclusion, one of ``Window.CURRENT_ROW``, ``Window.GROUP``, ``Window.TIES`` or ``Window.NO_OTHERS``.